wootwoot1234/Superhost-Tools/README.md

 ## Install on Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+After deplying, add the Config Vars to Heroku for Mailgun to get email to work.
+- MAILGUN_API_KEY
+- MAILGUN_DOMAIN
+- MAILGUN_DEFAULT_FROM_ADDRESS

 ## How to install on a local computer
 Note: the code is set to not send messages or change prices on Airbnb from a local dev environment.
 I did this because I didn't want to accidentally send a message or set a price during development.
 You can either disable this or run it on a server like Heroku.